Ticket-Grabbing/Solution/README.md

 ## Data Format

 ### user_grab_train_ticket_log.csv
-The data set covers  of approximately 2 million random users from June 3, 2019 to June 3, 2022.
+The dataset are collected at an OTP from December 15, December to June 15, 2022, which covers of approximately 3.52 million users' ticket-grabbing data.
 The detailed description of the dataset is shown in the following table.

 | Field | Explanation |
 | --- | --- |